 2. Light It Up: When the day fades to night, light up your home with candles to set the Halloween mood.
 Try a pumpkin scent candle to ramp up the sensory appeal.
 Tall black candles in silver candelabras are a great addition to the table in the foyer or on the fireplace mantle.
 Another fun lighting trick?
 Toss a sheer scarf in a dark hue over your favorite lamp for a romantic yet spooky effect.

-3. Gothic + Glam: Halloween is all about blending the scary with the chic, so don’t be afraid to bring out the skulls, taxidermy, candlesticks and vintage gothic artwork to add a hint of dark romance to your tables.
-Furry pillows and throws and cowhide rugs, combined with leather accents (such as decorative trunks, leather-bound books), and a velvet tufted ottoman add a thrilling sophistication.
+3. Gothic + Glam: Halloween is all about blending the scary with the chic, so don’t be afraid to bring out the skulls, taxidermy, candlesticks, and vintage gothic artwork to add a hint of dark romance to your tables.
+Furry pillows and throws and cowhide rugs, combined with leather accents (such as decorative trunks, leather-bound book box set), and a velvet tufted ottoman add a thrilling sophistication.

 4. Black is the New Orange: Carving pumpkins with your family?
 Upgrade from the traditional orange Jack-o-Lantern this season.
 Instead spray paint your gourds white, silver, gold or black.
-Add a little glitter, sequins or costume jewels for extra sparkle.
+Add some glitter pumpkins or jeweled lawn pumpkins for extra sparkle.

 When Halloween is over, you may want some assistance with interior design for the rest of the year. hpd architecture + design is here to help.
 Give us a call at 214.751.2304.